A National Treasure

 A colonial militia flag preserved in the Bedford Free Public Library, Bedford, Massachusetts

 The Bedford Flag is the oldest complete flag known to exist in the United States.
 It is celebrated as the flag carried by the Bedford Minuteman, Nathaniel Page, to the Concord Bridge on April 19, 1775, the beginning of the American Revolution, but it was already an antique on that day.
-It was made for a cavalry troop of the Massachusetts Bay militia early in the colonial struggle for the continent that we call “the French and Indian Wars.”
+It was made for a cavalry troop of the local Massachusetts Bay militia early in the eighteenth century.

 The flag is a piece of crimson silk damask measuring about 27” long by 29” wide.
 This small square shape indicates that it was a cavalry flag.
 Into the rich red damask is woven a pattern of pomegranates, grapes, and leaves.
 The design is painted on both sides of the flag, mainly in silver and gold.
 The emblem consists of a mailed arm emerging from clouds and grasping a sword.
 Three cannonballs hang in the air.
 Encircling the arm is a gold ribbon on which the Latin words “VINCE AUT MORIRE” (Conquer or Die) are painted.
 On the reverse of the flag, the design is slightly different: the sword extends in front of the ribbon instead of behind; it is held left-handed; and the motto is read from bottom to top instead of top to bottom.